beko09/ecommerce/README.md

    - Follow this link
  <a href="https://www.mongodb.com/try/download/compass">MongoDB Compass</a>

- - Import the database included in the project files by running the following command inside MongoDB Compass terminal if you want that
+ - Import the database included in the project file database-exm by running the following command inside MongoDB Compass terminal if you want that
     ```sh
     mongorestore -d <database_name > <directory_backup>